MDC proposes adjusting permit prices, wants public input

 For more information on the proposed permit price adjustments, including a complete list of permits, current and proposed prices, average prices of similar permits for surrounding states, the last year the permit prices were raised, and other information, visit MDC online at mdc.mo.gov/permits/permit-price-adjustments-2023.

-Permit sales account for about 17 percent of MDC annual revenue.
-Other significant revenue sources for MDC include the Conservation Sales Tax at about 62 percent and federal reimbursements at about 15 percent of total MDC revenue.
-Sales and rentals, interest, and other sources make up the remaining 6 percent of MDC revenue.
+Permit sales account for about 17% of MDC annual revenue.
+Other significant revenue sources for MDC include the Conservation Sales Tax at about 62% and federal reimbursements at about 15% of total MDC revenue.
+Sales and rentals, interest, and other sources make up the remaining 6% of MDC revenue.
 MDC receives no funds through fines from tickets or citations, and no funding from the state’s general revenue funds.
 For more information, read the MDC Annual Review for Fiscal Year 2022 in the January 2023 issue of the Missouri Conservationist online at mdc.mo.gov/magazines/missouri-conservationist/2023-01/annual-review.

 MDC will next seek public comments about its proposed permit price adjustments.
 To submit a comment, visit mdc.mo.gov/permits/permit-price-adjustments-2023.